-What Wendy failed to acknowledge, in my opinion, is that regardless of what happens in the lives of the Kardashians/Jenners, it is going to make headlines.
+What Wendy failed to acknowledge, if you ask me, is that regardless of what happens in the lives of the Kardashians/Jenners, it is going to make headlines.
 If Kylie forgets to flush in a restaurant, you’d better believe it’s going to make headlines.
 They are famous and very much a hot topic right now – of course we are going to hear about it – virtually immediately.
-Bruce is not some average Joe, calling his local paper or glossy magazine to sell his story for five minutes of fame.
-Bruce is a human being who just so happens to have been ushered into the limelight, and unfortunately, by doing so he has unwittingly given the press permission to document his every move.
+Bruce is not some average Joe, calling his local paper or glossy magazine to sell his story for five sleazy minutes of fame.
+Bruce is a human being who lives his life in the limelight, and unfortunately, by doing so he has unwittingly given the press permission to document his every move.
 Fame comes with a price.

-Bruce is making a decision that will be with him for the rest of his life; when he looks in the mirror, bathes, sleeps and eats.
+Bruce is making a decision that will be with him for the rest of his life; when he looks in the mirror, sleeps, eats and breathes.
 His decision is admirable; he wishes to channel his true identity and for that, he should be the celebrity icon.
 Not his daughter, whom by anybody’s standards is still a child.
-Bruce’s decision has the power to influence millions afraid of accepting who they really are to be brave and take a leap of faith.
-He has the power to encourage gay people to accept themselves, the fear of shame and humiliation suddenly cast aside.
+Bruce’s decision has the power to influence millions afraid of accepting who they really are to be brave and take a leap, one they may never have had the courage to make before reading Bruce’s story.
+He has the power to encourage gay people to accept themselves, the fear of shame and humiliation that so many wrongly fear cast aside.
 He has the power to change the world.
 He could be a marvel to the LGBT community.
-Kylie’s decision has the power to encourage young, vulnerable teenagers to take drastic and absolutely unnecessary measures.
+Kylie’s decision has the power to influence young, vulnerable teenagers to take drastic and absolutely unnecessary measures to alter their appearance.
 Yet people are too busy criticising Bruce and copying Kylie to notice how backwards it is.

 If Bruce should be criticised for anything, then surely it should be solely for allowing his child to become an adult before her time.
-My parents are pretty mellow, but I know in my heart that even now, at 20, they would frown upon me having any form of cosmetic surgery.
-And as an adult, I still feel too young to even contemplate such measures.
+My parents are pretty mellow, but I know in my heart that even now, at 20, they would go batshit if I so much as suggested undergoing a cosmetic procedure.
+And as an adult, I still feel too young to even contemplate such drastic measures.
 I appreciate that celebrity teenagers are very different to ‘normal’ teenagers; there seems to be some ludicrous, unwritten rule that suggests they must keep up with the Madonnas and the Sarah Jessica Parkers.
 And that’s absolutely fine, but don’t throw away your youth.
 Be a kid and have fun with it.
 Wear sparkly mascara, for christ’s sake.
 My generation had an ugly phase – yours should too.

 Kylie, much like her sisters, is a beautiful girl with buckets of potential to do wonderful things.
 She is so, incredibly powerful and influential in the eyes of young women everywhere, and should be using that power for good.
 As for Bruce, I think more people need to respect his decision.
 After all, we all deserve to feel beautiful.